Table of Contents

-Several months ago I have written an article about photography in web design and I got really inspired to write one about golden ratio in web design as it is as important for UX design as for photography.
+Several months ago I have written an article about photography in web design and I got really inspired to write one about the golden ratio in web design as it is as important for UX design as for photography.

 To be honest it all comes from the Ancient Greeks, who were one of the first ones to discover a beautiful asymmetry found in nature: trees, flowers, animals, people, etc. They expressed this phenomenon with the Greek letter phi, but today, we call it the golden ratio.
-Since that times artists and architects have used a strong understanding of proportions and the essence of golden ratio to create aesthetically pleasing architecture and pieces of art.
-Even now we consider beautiful people to have golden ratio proportions and we form this opinion unconsciously; the location of eye brows, nose, mouth, eyes, etc.
+Since that time artists and architects have used a strong understanding of proportions and the essence of the golden ratio to create aesthetically pleasing architecture and pieces of art.
+Even now we consider beautiful people to have golden ratio proportions and we form this opinion unconsciously; the location of eyebrows, nose, mouth, eyes, etc.

 Source of the picture: Golden number

 Remember my article about neuroscience in web design?
-There we talked about importance of familiarity, unconscious mind and how we can influence it.
-By using the golden ratio in web design, you become appealing to your viewers and unconsciously the layout of the website looks perfect for them as well as familiar.
-That makes them much more likely to read on and view your website in depth.
+There we talked about the importance of familiarity, the unconscious mind, and how we can influence it.
+By using the golden ratio in web design, you become appealing to your viewers, and unconsciously the layout of the website looks perfect for them as well as familiar.
+That makes them much more likely to read and view your website in depth.
 Golden Ratio in web design is also used to balance content that is text heavy, create hierarchy and draw users’ eyes to specific areas.
 This is one of the triggers you can use if you want to use neuroscience in your works and play with different parts of the brain.